Guided Reading: Classroom Culture and Environment

 Step 4: Make Connections

-Help students think about the activity.
+Help children think about the activity.
 Help them to remember past experiences like it.
 Discuss how they could apply this activity in other contexts.
 Encourage their ideas.
 Talk about some guidelines for practicing this activity independently.

 Example Ask children to tell you how they might do the activity on their own.
 Ask them how they could use the same activity with a different story.
 What would they need?
 What would they do?